MichielBbal/snoring_sound_sensor/README.md

-# snoring_sound_sensor
+# Sound Classifier using EdgeImpulse and a Raspberry Pi
-A Raspberry Pi based Sound Sensor to detect snoring (or create your own model using EdgeImpulse)
+A Raspberry Pi based Sound Sensor to classify sounds.

+## Snoring

+## Hardware
+For this tutorial I've used the following hardware:
+- A Raspberry PI 4 with 2 Gb RAM.
+I've used Raspbian Buster for this tutorial.
+- A microphone connected to the Pi.
+There are many different microphones available, both cheap and expensive.

 ## Tutorial